-The Company's cash and cash equivalents as at December 31, 2016 totaled \$3,617,172 (2015 - \$3,794,619) and its working capital was \$1,711,837 (2015 - deficit of \$539,569).
+The Company's cash and cash equivalents as at December 31, 2018 totaled \$6,014,723 (2017 - \$2,991,334) and its working capital was \$7,180,785 (2017 - \$4,560,315).
+Working capital at any specific point in time is subject to many variables, including seasonality, inventory management, the timing of cash receipts and payments, credit facility and loan payment terms, and fluctuations in foreign exchange rates.

 During the year ended December 31, 2016, the Company and Trafigura Pte Ltd. extended the loan repayment schedule to 2019, where each principal payment amount has been reduced and an accelerated payment component, dependent on metal prices, has been added.
-The Company's debt facility with Trafigura Pte Ltd. is subject to various qualitative and quantitative covenants, and the Company was in compliance with all such debt covenants as at December 31, 2016.
+During the year ended December 31, 2018, the Company's debt facility with Trafigura Pte Ltd. has been paid in full.

-MANAGEMENT'S DISCUSSION AND ANALYSIS (Expressed in US dollars, unless otherwise indicated) FOR THE YEAR ENDED DECEMBER 31, 2016
+MANAGEMENT'S DISCUSSION AND ANALYSIS (Expressed in US dollars, unless otherwise indicated) FOR THE YEAR ENDED DECEMBER 31, 2018